ConjureLabs/route/README.md

 ### Async vs Normal Handlers

-You can use either.
-The work virtually the same way.
+Exprss supports `async` routes, which works nearly the same way as a normal function.

 ```js
 // normal